sercaksoy/MT5-Turkish-Paraphrase-Generation/README.md

-# Turkish-question-paraphrase-generator
+# MT5-Turkish-Paraphrase-Generation
 mT5 based pre-trained model to generate question paraphrases in Turkish language.
+You can dowload the model <a href="https://huggingface.co/secometo/mt5-base-turkish-question-paraphrase-generator">here.</a>

 ## Acknowledgement